Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Methodology

 \paragraph{Prototype Strategy.} To get the class prototype, the key is to label all nodes.
 In the inductive scenario, we employ the corresponding ground-truth label $\mathbf{Y}^{L}$ of training data for both GNN teachers and MLP students.
 However, in transductive scenarios, applying the ground-truth label $\mathbf{Y}$ would lead to label leaking.
 Hence, we employ the predicted label of the GNN teacher to label the MLP nodes.
 After grouping the nodes via the labels, we define the class prototypes as the mean vectors of all nodes from the same class.
 Henceforth, we use $(\mathbf{P}^{t}_1, ..., \mathbf{P}^{t}_K)$ and $(\mathbf{P}^{s}_1, ..., \mathbf{P}^{s}_K)$ to denote the GNN and MLP class prototypes, respectively.

 \paragraph{Intra-class Loss.} The intra-class edges in GNNs capture the homophily property for nodes from the same class.
-One intuitive idea is to draw closer for any two nodes from the same classes in the edge-free setting.
-However, this strategy has two drawbacks: 1) It is easily influenced by the outlines, viz. noisy points; and 2) A heavy computing as much as $O(n^2)$ where $n$ denotes the quantity of a given class.
-In PGKD, the goal is to \textbf{draw a selected node closer to its corresponding prototype}.
-We design the intra-class loss analogous to InfoNCE~\cite{DBLP:journals/corr/abs-1807-03748}.
-For node $i$ and its given label $c_i$, the loss is calculated as follows:
+One intuitive idea is to draw closer any two nodes from the same classes in the edge-free setting.
+However, this strategy has \emph{two drawbacks}: 1) It is easily influenced by the outliers, viz. noisy points; and 2) A high complexity of $O(n^2)$ where $n$ denotes the quantity of a given class.
+To tackle these, we design the intra-class loss analogous to InfoNCE~\cite{DBLP:journals/corr/abs-1807-03748}, whose goal is to \textbf{draw a selected node closer to its corresponding prototype}.
+For node $i$ and its given label $c_i$, the loss is calculated as:

-where $\Phi_{1}$ denotes loss functions such as cross-entropy loss, $\tau_{1}$ denotes the temperature parameter, and $d_1$ denotes the distance function.
+where $\Phi_{1}$ denotes loss functions such as cross-entropy loss, $\tau_{1}$ denotes the temperature parameter, $\mathbf{P}^s$ denotes the prototypes, and $d_1$ denotes the distance function.
 The class prototypes are less sensitive to noisy points.
-Meanwhile, the computing cost is decreased into $O(n \times K)$ where $K \ll n$ typically.
+Meanwhile, the compute is decreased to $O(n \times K)$ where typically $K \ll n$.

 \paragraph{Inter-class Loss.} The inter-class edges determine the pattern of class distances.
 The class prototypes would be closer if more inter-class edges connect these two classes.
 However, we cannot count the edges in an edge-free setting.
 One solution is to force the student to \textbf{mimic the distance pattern of GNN teachers}.
-Aligning the distances directly can not work, since the node representations from teacher and student lie in different semantic space.
-Therefore, we calculate the relative distance in PGKD.
+Aligning the distances directly cannot work, since the node representations from teacher and student lie in different semantic spaces.
+Therefore, we compute the relative distance in PGKD.
 The loss to align GNN prototype $\mathbf{P}^{t}_i$ and MLP prototype $\mathbf{P}^{s}_i$ is calculated by:

-where $\Phi_{2}$ denotes the similarity function for two distributions such as KL-divergence, $\tau_{2}$ denotes the temperature parameter, and $d_2$ denotes the distance function.
+where $\Phi_{2}$ denotes the similarity function for two distributions such as KL-divergence, $\tau_{2}$ denotes the temperature parameter, $\mathbf{P}^t$ and $\mathbf{P}^s$ denote the prototypes, and $d_2$ denotes the distance function.

 \paragraph{Overall Target.} In PGKD, the overall loss function is: